88-degrees/.github/profile/README.md

-We focus on the applications of blockchain in the following aspects:
+We concern about the applications of blockchain in the following aspects:

 - Finance: interbank settlement, exchange, deposit management
 - Health: medical record management, drug delivery, clinical research